In their Honor

 Dancer, ex-wife of Prince

-Kathie Lee Gifford (1992)
+Kathie Lee Gifford (miscarriage 1992)

 Talk show host

-Robin Givens (1988)
+Robin Givens (miscarriage 1988)

 Actress, ex-wife of Mike Tyson

-Renee Elise Goldberry (miscarriage, 2005)
+Renee Elise Goldberry (miscarriage 2005)

 Jane Goody (miscarriage of twins, stillbirth)